Privacy policy

 6(1)(f ) – Necessary for the purposes of legitimate interests pursued by the controller or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.

-It is in the legitimate interest of AFNCCF to collect and process data about you and your usage of the website to carry out evaluation, ensure that the information and resources provided are useful, and to identify areas for improvement as we do not believe that this processing with have any adverse effect on your rights as a data subject
+It is in the legitimate interest of AF to collect and process data about you and your usage of the website to carry out evaluation, ensure that the information and resources provided are useful, and to identify areas for improvement as we do not believe that this processing with have any adverse effect on your rights as a data subject

 Data used for evaluation purposes may be shared with other partner organisations in the Heads Together campaign, but will be anonymised to ensure no individual users can be identified and will be limited to high level statistics (e.g. number of users in a given location/at a particular time).